 Tax relief on personal pension contributions is restricted to 100% of an individuals’ relevant earnings, which importantly for directors does not include dividends.
 For this reason, personal pension contributions may be heavily restricted for company directors who receive most of their remuneration via dividends.
 However, the company could make employer pension contributions on your behalf.
 The contributions are likely to be deductible for corporation tax purposes, and will not trigger any immediate tax consequences in your name.

 There is a limit to how much individuals can contribute into a pension each year, known as the annual allowance.
 The annual allowance has increased for the 2023/24 tax year up to £60,000 (previously £40,000).
 This allowance includes all of the contributions that you and/or your employer pay.

 The annual allowance is ‘tapered’ for individuals with high income.
 For anyone with threshold income over £200,000, and adjusted income over £260,000, their annual allowance is reduced by £1 for every £2 of adjusted income over £260,000.
 This allowance is subject to a maximum reduction of £30,000, leaving a minimum £10,000 allowance.
 These thresholds and allowance amounts have been different in previous years.

 Subject to certain requirements, it is possible for individuals to pay more than the £60,000 annual allowance into their pension by using unused contribution allowances from up to three years prior.
 For example, an individual who has contributed £20,000 for the previous three tax years has potential carry forward allowances of £60,000 (£20,000 x3), on top of their £60,000 allowance for this year, meaning they could potentially pay up to £120,000 into their pension.

 There is no limit to the amount an individual can hold within pensions in their lifetime.
 However, there was previously a limit to how much can be drawn out of a pension without triggering tax consequences (on top of income tax), a limit known as the Lifetime Allowance.
 The Lifetime Allowance is currently £1,073,100.
-Under current rules it increases each year in line with inflation (the consumer price index).
+This figure is frozen until at least April 2026.